ParmeetGill422/A-Better-Easy-Shop/README.md

 This  is e-commerce web application that enables users to browse, select, and purchase products online with ease.
 It includes secure user authentication and role-based authorization, allowing different levels of access for regular customers and administrators.
 Users can filter products by category and price, manage their shopping cart by adding or removing items.

 The backend API is developed with Java Spring Boot, providing robust RESTful endpoints secured by JWT tokens.
-The frontend is built using JavaScript with Axios for API communication, delivering a smooth and responsive user interface.
+The frontend is built using JavaScript for API communication, delivering a smooth and responsive user interface.

 ---